Best Colleges for Veterans

 - Find out whether ACE credits are accepted.
 You may be able to get credit for work already done, instead of paying for some courses required for your chosen program.

-- Be sure to look at the college or university’s graduation rate.
+- Check the college’s graduation rate.
 Students who take longer to graduate will of course pay more in tuition the longer they are enrolled.

-- Check the loan default rate of graduates of a particular institution to find out how successful their graduates are in repaying their student loans once they come due.
+- Find the loan default rate of graduates of a particular institution to find out how successful their graduates are in repaying their student loans once they come due.

 - Support services/student services.
 Evaluate whether the college in which you are interested has support services for veterans, good general student support programs — both for advising and for social/extracurricular purposes — depending on your needs and interests.